 Can EdgeRouter VPNs support redundant tunnels for reliability?

 Yes.
 You can configure multiple VPN peers or multiple tunnels on a single EdgeRouter to provide redundancy.
 This setup improves uptime by failing over to alternate paths if one tunnel goes down.
-Free vpn edge: comprehensive guide to free edge VPNs for private browsing, performance tips, and safe usage in 2025

 How often should I rekey an IPsec VPN on EdgeRouter?